-Read below about the latest COVID updates and practicalities for your travels in Tanzania, and our no risk payment terms.
-For updates about our other destinations, go to the country pages.
+Read below about the latest COVID updates and practicalities for your travels in Tanzania and our no risk payment terms.

 Since the 15th of June 2020, Tanzania has opened its airspace and travellers from oversees don’t have to go in quarantine.
 Since, we have recieved hundreds of Roadtrippers in Tanzania and Zanzibar.
-Restaurants, Lodges, campsites and National Parks are open.
+Restaurants, Lodges, campsites and National Parks are open, just as usual.

 - When you arrive by plane, all travellers from 6 years and above, need to show a medical certificate in English with a negative COVID PCR test result, not older than 96 hours (4 days).
 This applies to all, also those travellers who are fully vaccinated.

 - If you enter Tanzania overland, crossing the border from Uganda or Kenya, you also either need to show a negative COVID test.